 “Mo is ugly.”

-And that was when I knew.
+That was how I knew.

 Why she suddenly joined Twitter.
 Why she’s saving her allowance to purchase stuff from Nature Republic… Why she no longer has patience for 16-episode kdramas.